justinmahar/articulate-nlg/README.md

 ## Usage

+In short:
+- Define "personas" that have vocabularies which can randomly generate coherent text.
+- Vocabularies use keys that represent concepts, and values that represent the text to be generated.
+- Concepts can be cross-referenced, making for interesting and sometimes unexpected results.

 A persona requires a vocabulary, which defines the text that can be generated.

 Vocabularies for a persona are defined as key value string pairs in a JS object.
 The underlying templating engine is [mustache.js](https://github.com/janl/mustache.js/), and all keys are Mustache partials.
 They can be cross-referenced, just make sure you avoid circular references, which will cause an infinite loop.